About the Author

 Realistic expectations help you make better decisions throughout the process:

-“The families who achieve the best outcomes are those who act quickly, maintain realistic expectations, and work with agents experienced in complex health conditions.
+“The families who achieve the best outcomes are those who act quickly and focus on what works—guaranteed issue final expense coverage.
 Every month of delay potentially limits your options.” – Insurance Brokers USA Team

 How can I find experienced insurance professionals?